-Reeves v.
-Reeves, a 1997 Michigan case that set the standard for the separation of property, has defined the special circumstances for division of property through either the “contribution test” or the “insufficiency test.”
-Both tests originated from Michigan statutes about divorce law.
-A spouse may only be entitled to the other spouse’s separate property if he or she contributed to the “acquisition, improvement, or accumulation of the property,” or if a spouse’s share of the marital assets is “insufficient for the suitable support and maintenance” of themselves and any children that are in his or her care.
+Michigan’s standard for property separation was set by a 1997 case, Reeves v.
+Reeves.
+The case was able to define the special circumstances for property division using two tests: the “contribution test” and the “insufficiency test.”
+Both tests were based on Michigan divorce statutes.
+The tests allowed for a person to share in the spouse’s “separate” property if he or she “contributed to the acquisition, improvement, or accumulation of the property,” or if a spouse’s share of the marital assets is “insufficient for the suitable support and maintenance” of themselves and any children in his or her care.

 If you are considering divorce, it is important to keep track of your assets, as well as your spouse’s.
 Keeping track of all assets and how and when they were acquired will greatly help our divorce attorneys understand how your property will be legally classified in your case.
 You should also consider making lists of debts.
 Doing this will help our divorce attorneys get a good idea of what the other spouse might request upon the divorce.

 Like most other issues in Michigan divorce law, this is not a black and white issue.
 In fact, it is mostly gray.
 That means that the facts, along with creative lawyering, will play an important part in dividing the marital estate.
 This is why a creative and aggressive attorney are so important for a successful outcome.